DrupalizeMe/drupal_user_guide/auto_screenshots/README.txt

 This module does not do anything directly.
-All it contains is tests that can be used to generate screen shots and (eventually, maybe?) a database dump and files directory so you can clone the demo site.
+All it contains is tests that can be used to generate screen capture images and (eventually, maybe?) a database dump and files directory so you can clone the demo site.

+A list of images that could not be automated, and therefore need to be generated manually, can be found in the source/en/images/README.txt file (under the main project directory).

 SETTING UP THE ENVIRONMENT